ushelp/EasyCheck/doc/readme_en.md

 **Main feature:**

-1. Lightweight

-2. No JavaScript programming
+1. Lightweight, No JavaScript programming

-3. Support class-based, based on a combination of property and validators

-4. Built to meet the daily development of a dozen popular validator
+2. Support class-based, based on a combination of property and validators, Built to meet the daily development of a dozen popular validator

-5. Verify that the text box to automatically switch styles
+3. Verify that the text box to automatically switch styles

-6. By default, errors and correct three kinds of message content

-7. Tip custom message location
+4. By default, errors and correct three kinds of message content, custom message location

-8. Anti-client resubmit function
+5. Anti-client resubmit function

+6. Asynchronous validation support, support for `ES6 Promise` programming (validation code automatically fallback to sync verification when the environment is not supported for `Promise`)

-9. Server-side validation message, according to manually add and remove validation messages (such as the page to submit to the server check forwarding back to news, the news of the Ajax...)
+7. Server-side validation message, according to manually add and remove validation messages (such as the page to submit to the server check forwarding back to news, the news of the Ajax...)

-10. scalability, support for registered users to develop new validator
+8. scalability, support for registered users to develop new validator

-11. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in
+9. Engine framework extension plugins, now support plug-ins: **DIV**, **ToolTip**, **Bootstrap3**

 **Compatibility:**